hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

   - ESP32 syncs from DS1308 RTC at second boundary

 This schedule minimizes network access while maintaining accurate time.

-**UTC time reference:**
-Jumps such as leap seconds are not tolerated.
-There have been no leap seconds since 2015 and they are likely to be phased out from UTC, see [Resolution 4 of the 27th General Conference on Weights and Measures (CGPM), 2022](https://www.bipm.org/en/cgpm-2022/resolution-4).
-More subtle UTC adjustments might be tolerated by configuring a large enough maximum ppm drift.

 ### Data Logging and Sleep